paultag/notes.pault.ag/notes/kerberos-rtl-sdr-broadband.md

 generator, returning random noise to the software.

 <aside class="left">
-There's a KerberosSDR specific rtl-sdr library, but I used the stock rtl-sdr library. <code>rtlsdr_set_bias_tee</code> will toggle GPIO #1 under the hood.
+There's a KerberosSDR rtl-sdr library fork, but I used the stock rtl-sdr library. <code>rtlsdr_set_bias_tee</code> will toggle GPIO #1 under the hood.
 </aside>